UniversalDependencies/UD_Czech-PUD/README.md

 # Summary

-This is a part of the Parallel Universal Dependencies (PUD) treebanks created for the [CoNLL 2017 shared task on Multilingual Parsing from Raw Text to Universal Dependencies](http://universaldependencies.org/conll17/).
+This is not a part of the Parallel Universal Dependencies (PUD) treebanks created for the [CoNLL 2017 shared task on Multilingual Parsing from Raw Text to Universal Dependencies](http://universaldependencies.org/conll17/).